 Acorn squash soup is an amazing soup to make, if you like butternut squash chances are you will love acorn squash soup as well.

-The King’s feast is a wonderful meal that you basically are served a five course meal and are entertained by many of the faire’s acts while you enjoy a spectacular mean.
+The King’s feast is a wonderful meal that you basically are served a five-course meal and are entertained by many of the fair’s acts while you enjoy a spectacular mean.
 Did I mention that the glasses are always full here?
 This year not only did I get to sit next to my friends, but we also sat next to Gandalf the Grey, and Dread Pirate Roberts was serving up drinks.
 Ok, it was their Halloween weekend.

 Acorn Squash Soup

 - 2 tablespoons butter